Where can I find a list of charming towns which are also some of the cheapest places to live in the UK?

 Pendle is a borough located in Lancashire which is close to North Yorkshire, the Manchester conurbation, the West Yorkshire conurbation and the Lake District.
 Vast swathes of the countryside are always just a 10-minute car journey away, yet Pendle residents still enjoy all the trappings of modern life.

 Zoopla data shows the average house price in Pendle a little over £92,000.
-The district of Colne is located in Pendle, and it’s possible to buy a three-bedroom home here for less than £100,000.
+The district of Colne is in Pendle, and it’s possible to buy a three-bedroom home here for less than £100,000.

 3. Melton Mowbray